-The monetary base (average amounts outstanding) has increased significantly as asset purchases by the Bank of Japan have progressed, and the year-on-year rate of growth has been in the range of 20-25 percent (Chart 29).
+The monetary base (average amounts outstanding) has increased significantly as asset purchases by the Bank of Japan have progressed, and the year-on-year rate of growth has been at around 30 percent (Chart 32).

 Firms' funding costs have been hovering at low levels.
 Issuance rates on CP and those on corporate bonds have been at low levels.
-The average contract interest rates on new loans and discounts have also been low (Chart 31).
+The average contract interest rates on new loans and discounts have also been low (Chart 34).

-With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend (Chart 30).
+With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend (Chart 33).
 Issuing conditions for CP and corporate bonds have remained favorable on the whole.
-In these circumstances, as for funding of the private sector, the year-on-year rate of increase in the amount outstanding of bank lending has risen somewhat, mainly in demand for working capital and funds related to mergers and acquisitions (Chart 32).
-The year-on-year rate of change in the amount outstanding of CP and corporate bonds has been positive (Chart 33).
+In these circumstances, as for funding of the private sector, the year-on-year rate of increase in the amount outstanding of bank lending has been at around 2 percent, mainly in demand for working capital and funds related to mergers and acquisitions (Chart 35).
+The amount outstanding of CP and corporate bonds has been more or less around the year-ago level (Chart 36).

-Firms have retained their recovered financial positions on the whole (Chart 30).
-The number of corporate bankruptcies has remained at a low level (Chart 35).
+Firms have retained their recovered financial positions on the whole (Chart 33).
+The number of corporate bankruptcies has remained at a low level (Chart 38).

 Meanwhile, the year-on-year rate of growth in the money stock (M2) has been in the range of 3.0-3.5 percent.
-Its April reading was 3.3 percent on a year-on-year basis, following 3.1 percent in March (Chart 34).
+Its May reading was 3.4 percent on a year-on-year basis, following 3.2 percent in April (Chart 37).8